What Size of Hook for Bass?

 In contrast with regular J-hooks, circle hooks have a curved shape with the point looking perpendicularly at the shank.

 This decreases mortality rates among released fish compared to J-hooks.
-Due to the decreased mortality rate, circle hooks are very popular with catch-and-release techniques.
+Due to the reduced mortality rate, circle hooks are very popular with catch-and-release techniques.

-With circle hooks, it’s important to pick a size that’s big enough to grab onto the bass’s lip.
+With circle hooks, picking a size that’s big enough to grab onto the bass’s lip is essential.
 It’s easier to undershoot than overshoot the size of circle hooks, so you can more or less confidently go for a larger size if in doubt.

-As a point of reference, anglers use circle hooks sized from 1/0 to 8/0 for catching bass.
-We suggest that you look for larger sizes due to the reasons outlined above.
+For reference, anglers use circle hooks sized from 1/0 to 8/0 to catch bass.
+For the above reasons, we suggest that you look for larger sizes.

 Octopus hooks

-Octopus hooks are similar to circle hooks, but they have a less dramatic curve and a shorter shank.
-Aside from that, octopus hooks don’t have the decreased mortality rate of circle hooks.
+Octopus hooks resemble circle hooks but have a less dramatic curve and shorter shank.
+In addition, octopus hooks don’t have the decreased mortality rate of circle hooks.

-Octopus hooks are used when a natural presentation of the lure or bait is important.
+Octopus hooks are used when a natural lure or bait presentation is essential.
 Due to this, octopus hooks tend to be smaller and thinner than other hook types.

 For bass, you may use hook sizes around 1/0 – this size is particularly great for minnows.